 We have covered how these mistakes are made extensively before.
 They are often made when:

 The time to act is now if you or a loved one have been the victim of a medical mistake.
 While we realize that most errors made by healthcare professionals are not intentional, they still lead to lasting consequences.
-At the Weitz Firm, we want to help.
+At The Weitz Firm, LLC, we want to help.

 Our team will work to secure compensation for the following: